ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 dumplua(dlgConsole) : dump using ValueToLuaCode()
 trans() : translates "userdata: **********" or 6543256 to text
 SelectedObj : or s
-SelectionMouseObj() : or m(), object under mouse cursor GetPreciseCursorObj() : or mc(), like SelectionMouseObj but compact GetTerrainCursorObjSel() : or mh(), just the handle GetTerrainCursor() : or c(), position of cursor: use with s:SetPos(c()), or point(c():x(), c():y(), c():z()) terminal.GetMousePos : or cs, mouse pos on screen, not map
+SelectionMouseObj() : or m(): object under mouse cursor GetPreciseCursorObj() : or mc(): like SelectionMouseObj but compact GetTerrainCursorObjSel() : or mh(): just the handle GetTerrainCursor() : or c(): position of cursor: use with obj:SetPos(c()) terminal.GetMousePos : or cs(): mouse pos on screen, not map

-~example for OpenExamine()
-@function for debug.getinfo()
-@@example for type()
-$example to translate userdata/stringbase
-!example to select/view
-!!example to examine attached objects
-&handle to open object in examiner
-*r/*g/*m to wrap code in real/game/mapreal time threads
+See the console tooltip for shortcuts and other info.

-you can paste chunks of code in the console to test out (no -- comments allowed, since DA update merges pasted lines): local BuildingTemplates = BuildingTemplates for _,building in pairs(BuildingTemplates) do
+you can paste chunks of code in the console to test out: local BuildingTemplates = BuildingTemplates for id,bld in pairs(BuildingTemplates) do
-		print(building.id)
+	print(id,bld.max_workers)
 end

-Or create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
+Create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu (needs HelperMod).
 ```